Purpose of the SPaT Challenge FAQs

 - Intelligent Signal Systems (ISIG) Applications would require integration of DSRC broadcasts from the vehicles with the SPaT broadcasts from the infrastructure improving signal timing.

-Can I work with a 3rd party and provide my SPaT data from my central control system for them to distribute to meet this Challenge?
+Can I work with a 3rd party and provide my SPaT data from my central control system for them to dist

 Several companies are beginning to obtain SPaT data directly from agencies’ central signal control system.
 Typically, this is done using a device that interfaces with the central signal control computer which can gather and transmit high density real-time traffic signal data to selected third parties which is then transmitted to the vehicle by cell communication.
 The connection to the central signal control computer is typically done through Ethernet ports.
 Vehicles use the SPaT data to help drivers anticipate signal changes and maintain efficient speeds.